Office Hours: I’m here every morning at 7:30. To meet after school, please make an appointment.

 Class Participation/Journals/Quizzes: 40%

-Supplies: paper, pens (blue or black ink), pencils, binder
+Supplies: paper, pens (black ink), pencils, binder

 You need to make up tests within 1 week of returning to class after being absent, otherwise it will go in as a zero.